JamesNewton/HybridDiskEncoder/README.md

 - PWM output to adjust emmiter brightness (no need for manual adjust),
 - 128K FLASH, 16K RAM, 48 Mhz, 32 bit ARM Cortex-M0.

+However,
-Sadly, it can NOT be run under wine<br>
+1. it can NOT be run under wine<br>
 https://appdb.winehq.org/objectManager.php?sClass=application&iId=16168

-And the need for a frontend is removed by a little digital filtering and using PWM to control the brightness of the LEDs.
+2. And the need for a frontend is removed by a little digital filtering and using PWM to control the brightness of the LEDs.

-It turns out the PiPico is perfectly capable.
+Happily, it turns out the PiPico is perfectly capable.
 The A2D is less able, but for a first version, it's perfectly able, and less complex.

 <table><tr><td>
 <img src="https://raw.githubusercontent.com/JamesNewton/HybridDiskEncoder/master/docs/HybridEncoderFront.jpg">